 A few basic symbols an individual can point to in order to communicate their message.
 Core words boards are typically laminated pieces of paper.

-Anyone who is unable to communicate effectively (taking developmental milestones into consideration) would benefit from some form of "low tech" AAC.
+Anyone who is unable to communicate effectively (taking developmental milestones into consideration) would benefit from some form of low tech AAC.
 In the world of speech-language pathology, individuals with autism, down syndrome, intellectual disabilities, and/or developmental disabilities may benefit from "low tech" AAC.
-Additionally, individuals who have brain injuries, aphasia, or progressive/degenerative conditions may also use a "low tech" AAC device.
+Individuals with brain injuries, aphasia, or progressive/degenerative conditions may also use a low tech AAC device.
 As you may have gathered, the scope is broad.

-Some individuals may not be a proper candidate for a "high tech" AAC system, secondary to physical and/or cognitive impairments.
+Some individuals may not be a proper candidate for a high tech AAC system, secondary to physical and/or cognitive impairments.
 They may not be able to communicate more than a few messages, so a few symbols (more, finished) or choices may be adequate for them.
+Some individuals also prefer to use low tech AAC over high tech AAC.

 It is important to remember that these types of AAC systems may be temporary.
 An individual may change, and their communicative needs may change as well.
 For example, their ability to communicate may improve, and they are able to use spoken language; or their ability to communicate may decrease.
 This may happen if they have a degenerative condition and it progresses.
 In this situation, a more robust AAC system may be necessary for effective communication.